eostanlay/simple-loader/README.md

 ### To-Do
 • Auto close steam and re-open it + automatically open game.
 <br>
-• Select game and inject different Dll for each game.
+• Select game and inject different dll for each game.